 - Terminal can now do 24-bit color and glyphs, although I haven’t really tried weaning myself off Ghostty.

 - The 15 minutes I spent fiddling with the new container feature were fun.
 It has potential, even if the tooling isn’t all there yet.
+(Update: I’ve just found out about socktainer and will see if it gives me enough functionality to fool VS Code’s container handling).

 Now for the downsides:

-- There are four different sizes of corner radius on my Mac desktop.
-The overall visual design for menus and dialogs is still a joke, and is so badly executed that Apple should be ashamed of shipping it.
+fourfive different sizes of window corner radius on my Mac desktop.
+The overall visual design for menus and dialogs is still a joke, and is so badly executed that Apple should be ashamed of shipping it. - There is a huge amount of wasted screen real estate in every single modernized application window.
+Even worse than what I saw on the iPad, and significantly impacting information density.

 - Every single device I have feels slower.
 Part of it is certainly the post-install reindexing, but… I fear for my iPhone’s battery life.
+(Update the morning after: my iPad mini is severely impacted and I can actually watch the battery tick down as I read morning news).

-- Relying on the globe/
+- Relying on the Globe/

-key for window management was a mistake because it tends to switch keyboard layouts on me, so I guess people at Apple are neither bilingual nor good testers.
+Fnkey for window management was a mistake because it tends to switch keyboard layouts on me, so I guess people at Apple are neither bilingual nor good testers.

 If only I worked at a software company that… Nah, I don’t know anything.